Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Introduction

-Notably, the aforementioned studies only focus on the continuous-time framework of regular control policies, for which the entropy regularization can be defined in a straightforward manner.
-More recently, the optimal stopping problem has caught more attention motivated by many important financial applications in optimal hedging and option pricing.
-For instance, \cite{dong2024randomized} proposed a randomization method of the stopping time by considering its intensity as a regular control for which the entropy regularization is employed. \cite{dai2024learning} considered the penalty approximation that leads to a regular control problem, and the entropy regularization is imposed on the regular control policy.
-As both studies transformed the optimal stopping problem into the regular control problem under entropy regularization, some previous results and algorithms such as martingale loss in exploratory optimal regular control problems in \cite{jia2022policy} and \cite{jia2022policy1} can be adopted. \cite{dianetti2024exploratory} considered the residual entropy on the probability that the agent stops before time $t$ and formulated the randomization of the stopping time as a singular control problem, in which the Monte Carlo method is utilized to evaluate the value function and they obtained a policy improvement result in updating the boundary.
-Later, \cite{dianetti2025entropy} extended this randomization method and entropy regularization to learn the mean-field game of optimal stopping.
+Notably, the aforementioned studies only focus on RL approach for regular control policies, where the entropy regularization can be defined in a straightforward manner.
+Recently, the optimal stopping problem has witnessed some progress in the domain of RL approach.
+For instance, \cite{dong2024randomized} proposed an entropy regularization for the optimal stopping problem by considering the regular control of intensity to devise the RL algorithm. \cite{dai2024learning} considered the penalty approximation that leads to a regular control problem, where the entropy regularization is imposed on the regular control policy. \cite{HLYZ2025} studied the reinforcement learning for optimal switching under entropy regularization, for which the randomized policy is to control the generator matrix of an associated continuous-time Markov chain.
+As these studies randomize the stopping time as the regular control, some previous results such as the martingale characterization in \cite{jia2022policy} and \cite{jia2022policy1} can be directly adopted. \cite{dianetti2024exploratory} recently considered the residual entropy on the probability that the agent stops before time $t$ and formulated the randomization of the stopping time as a singular control problem, in which they obtained a policy improvement result in updating the boundary.
+Later, \cite{dianetti2025entropy} extended this randomization method in solving the mean-field game of optimal stopping.